MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-overview.md

 After you train and [publish](publish-model.md) your model, you can use it in a flow in [Power Automate](form-processing-model-in-flow.md) or in a canvas app in [Power Apps](form-processor-component-in-powerapps.md).

+ > [!NOTE]
+ > Document processing name used to be form processing until June 2022.

 ### Next step

 [Create a form-processing model](create-form-processing-model.md)